cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   phone?: string;
 }
 ```
-Deno KV CRUD operations for a `User` starts with data that probably comes from a form filled out by a user.
+Deno KV CRUD operations for a `User` starts with data that may come from an HTML form filled out by a user.
 In our case, we'll manually create a user with a unique id:

 ```ts
 const userId = crypto.randomUUID();